daoudclarke/daoudclarke.github.com/_posts/2014-10-11-data-science-skills.md

 ---------------------

 If you want to be a data scientist, you will have to be able to program, which means you will need to know at least one language.
+Here are your options:

-By far the most popular is R (55%) because of its very comprehensive set of libraries for scientific computing, followed by Java (45%), because it's so darned popular (personally I'm not a fan) and Python (43%), my favourite because of its resources for machine learning ([I wrote a whole article about it](http://daoudclarke.github.io/machine%20learning%20in%20practice/2013/09/18/why-i-love-scikit-learn/)), it's really fast to write code, the code is generally very readable and runs quickly because it uses C libraries internally, and can be used for production code as well as quick scripts for analysis.
-Other popular languages for data scientists are MATLAB (33%), C++ (21%), Scala (17%), C# (7%), Visual Basic (7%), Clojure (7%) and Ruby (6%).
+- By far the most popular is R (55%) because of its very comprehensive set of libraries for scientific computing;
+ - This is followed by Java (45%), because it's so darned popular (personally I'm not a fan);
+ - Python (43%) is my favourite because of its resources for machine learning;
+([I wrote a whole article about it](http://daoudclarke.github.io/machine%20learning%20in%20practice/2013/09/18/why-i-love-scikit-learn/)), it's really fast to write code, the code is generally very readable and runs quickly because it uses C libraries internally, and can be used for production code as well as quick scripts for analysis;
+ - MATLAB (33%) is an old favourite for scientific computing; whilst it is powerful, unlike other options it is not freely available.
+ - Other popular languages for data scientists are C++ (21%), Scala (17%), C# (7%), Visual Basic (7%), Clojure (7%) and Ruby (6%).

 What next?
 ----------